 Correction: they were common.
-I’ve got quite a good connection as
+I’ve got quite a good connection as I’m writing this.

 Here’s what I did…